RubenKelevra/Sony-WH-1000XM5/README.md

 ### Versions to use

-If you like a more open sound with large bass, use version 0.5.1 - which was my original EQ.
+If you like a more open sound with large bass, use **version 0.5.1** - which was my original EQ.

-If you like a more easy listen experience with less bass and lower brights, use 0.5.9.1 - this one also works better with some electronic music with a lot bass boosts, like Agrotech.
+If you like a more easy listen experience with less bass and lower brights, use **version 0.5.9.1** - this one also works better with some electronic music with a lot bass boosts, like Agrotech.

 ### Load the profile